32KZ/AntiSkillIssue/README.md

 - None (ish)

 ## Planed Features
-- Take replay inforamtion from BeatSaviour For Display in a UI of my Creation 🙌 https://github.com/Mystogan98/BeatSaviorData
+- Take replay information from [BeatSaviour](https://github.com/Mystogan98/BeatSaviorData) For Display in a UI of my Creation 🙌 the UI is To contain:

+  - Tabs For the following: Pre-Swing & Post-Swing, Accuracy, Timing Dependence, Velocity

+  - Each tab has a nested Left and Right tab to Display information Per hand for better Data Viewage

-- Save important Replay Data in "UserData/AntiSkillIssue/$Songname/" For future reference
+- Save important Replay Data in "UserData/AntiSkillIssue/$Songname/" For future use

-- Some more features i CBA to write RN
+- Automatic Deletion of aformentioned replay data on command, or after a time set in the Settings Menu

+- Per level, Recommend most Effective values in comparason to your actual data, eg Velocity based on selected level NJS and BPM.

 ## How To Use